By:

 End your one-liner with a bang by outlining how much better life is with your product.
 You want to show the results your customer experiences when they do business with you.
 Here you have people imagining a happier, easier or more productive life thanks to your solution to their problem.

-The final e-bike one-liner paints a picture of success: "You get to work faster and keep more time."
+The final e-bike one-liner paints a picture of success: "You get to work faster and save more time."

 Be sure to paint a vivid and specific picture of the positive outcome in this last section.
 Avoid general or vague language.